AdaliceGroup/Discord-Themes/README.md

 Done.

 Features:
 Uses https://betterdocs.net/themes forked theme stems, with live updates.
-Live updates.
+Live fareaking updates!

 Also:
 Use https://giphy.com/ for backgrounds or source your own with https://imgur.com/